Itinerary #1: Highlights of Bhutan

 Hit the ground running after arriving in Thimphu, transferring immediately to the village of Gyenekha, where the trek starts.
 Hike to Gur, an area full of yak pastures, where you'll camp in a tent at an altitude of 10,793 feet (3290 meters).
 The next day, trek across high ridges through meadows filled with wildflowers (in summer), enjoying a striking view of Kanchenjunga (on the border of Nepal and India).
 Descend into the Labatama Valley, where your campsite is right next to the lake.

 You'll have a free day in the mountains midway through the itinerary.
 It's the perfect time to explore the valley, making short trips to some of the pristine lakes that give this trek the nickname "the thousand lakes trek."
 You'll spot Himalayan peaks, including Mount Everest, from the trail on day four.
-Hike along the river until you reach Panka, where you'll camp once more, this time at an altitude of 13,123 feet (4000 meters).
+Hike along the river until you reach Panka, where you'll camp once more, this time at an altitude of 13,123 feet (4,000 m).
 Continue to Chamgang on day five, then transfer by car to Paro to catch a flight out.
 Learn more

 Itinerary #4: Adventure on Druk Path Trek